BioSpecNorway/biospectools/docs/tutorials/preprocessing.rst

 Model-based approach (ME-EMSC)
 ______________________________

-ME-EMSC is a state-of-the-art algorithm for Mie scattering correction [Solh19]_.
-It extends the EMSC model with Mie components that should fit Mie scattering.
-ME-EMSC algorithm starts from a reference spectrum as a first guess and then iteratively improves this guess until changes after the next iteration become negligible.
-During each iteration ME-EMSC algorithm builds Mie curves using physical theory (Mie theory).
-Those curves account for different possible morphologies of a particle given its chemical properties (reference spectrum).
-When the curves are built, ME-EMSC decomposes them into orthogonal components that will be added to the EMSC model.
-Then, the raw spectrum gets corrected, and the corrected spectrum becomes a new reference spectrum for the next iteration.
+ME-EMSC is a state-of-the-art algorithm for Mie scattering correction of infrared transmission spectra obtained from spherical samples [Solh19]_.
+The algorithm employs a Mie subspace-model, where possible scattering realizations are computed using Mie theory.
+The solutions are compressed by PCA into a subspace-model consisting of the PCA loadings.
+The loadings are used as components for the EMSC model, and the scattering contribution in the measured spectrum is thus parameterized and removed in the ME-EMSC.
+In order to compute the possible scattering realizations using Mie theory, the reference spectrum is used.
+It serves as input for the initial estimate of the imaginary part of the refractive index.
+After the first iteration, the reference spectrum is updated to the corrected spectrum.
+Iteration by iteration, the distinct chemical features of the pure absorbance spectrum is gradually retrieved.
+We refere to [Solh19_] for more details.

 >>> from biospectools import MeEMSC
 >>> memsc = MeEMSC(reference, wns)